 Detecting preexisting damage and digital image fraud at scale requires sophisticated technology and extensive data from across the industry.
 It also takes an industrywide effort because no carrier can do it alone.

 While an insurer may be able to identify preexisting damage from prior losses in its book of claims, there’s no efficient way to detect if loss images have been previously submitted to other carriers.
 That requires a combination of industrywide loss history records and prior-loss images that can be analyzed and matched.

 New investigative tools automate image fraud detection

 Verisk is helping the industry meet virtual claims-handling challenges with a new, digital media database.
-This contributory database is an enhancement to ISO ClaimSearch®, the industry’s largest loss history database, that allows users to easily access prior-loss images on match reports for free—and without any IT lift.
+This contributory database is an enhancement to ClaimSearch®, the industry’s largest loss history database, that allows users to easily access prior-loss images on match reports for free—and without any IT lift.

-Carriers can use already-established APIs to upload customer or claimant submitted images to a cloud-based repository when they report claims to ISO ClaimSearch.
+Carriers can use already-established APIs to upload customer or claimant submitted images to a cloud-based repository when they report claims to ClaimSearch.
 The platform will then automatically indicate whether the image data corresponds with prior claim information or if a duplicate photo already exists in the database.

 This enhancement also includes cutting-edge image forensics technology that searches the Internet for any photos that match files submitted with a claim and analyzes metadata to determine if the image data (date, time, and location) corresponds with the claim information.

 Imagine how these tools can help insurers improve efficiency and reduce leakage: Claim handlers can quickly and easily check for preexisting damage within their workflow and get insights needed to either expedite legitimate losses or investigate suspicious claims.

 Mitigate new risks effectively